-Operating Expenses: Operating expenses totaled \$1,497,914 for fiscal year 2023, an increase of \$254,306 or 20.4% from fiscal year 2022.
-Contract labor, at \$281,378 is the cost of the staff, who are leased from UFJP, to provide housekeeping and maintenance services at the facility.
-Insurance, repairs and maintenance is the largest category of expense at \$493,799 and also had the largest increase, \$166,927 or 51.1%, over fiscal year 2022.
-This category includes a mechanical service agreement; an elevator maintenance service agreement; heating, ventilation, and air conditioning (HVAC) repairs; plumbing repairs; electrical system repairs, etc. Utility and other expense was \$384,660 for fiscal year 2023, with electricity the highest component at \$300,523.
+Operating Expenses: Operating expenses totaled \$1,490,970 for fiscal year 2024, a decrease of \$6,944 or just 0.5% from fiscal year 2023.
+Contract labor, at \$348,281 is the cost of the staff, who are leased from UFJP, to provide housekeeping and maintenance services at the facility.
+This category had an increase of 23.3%, or \$66,903 from fiscal year 2023.
+This was the result of the full year's impact of increases given in January 2023 and April 2023 as well as an increase of a 0.75 FTE.
+Insurance, repairs and maintenance is the largest category of expense at \$443,403 although this represents a decrease of \$50,396 from fiscal year 2023.
+This category includes a mechanical service agreement; an elevator maintenance service agreement; heating, ventilation, and air conditioning (HVAC) repairs; plumbing repairs; electrical system repairs, etc. The majority of the decrease came from equipment repairs and maintenance which was about \$72,000 less than prior year although this was offset somewhat by a \$19,000 increase in building repairs.
+Utility and other expense was \$345,442 for fiscal year 2024, with electricity the highest component at \$254,088.
 The other major components are water, garbage and telephone.
-In total, utility expense increased by 23.3% with electricity increasing 25.6% from fiscal year 2022.
-Depreciation and amortization increased by \$17,090 or 12.6% over fiscal year 2022 due to a full year of additional depreciation on the elevator replacement added during fiscal year 2022 and depreciation on the fire suppression system added in the current fiscal year.
-The major component of other operating expenses is fees for items such as audit fees, security, facility and management fees and total \$125,708, a small increase of just 1.3% over prior year.
-Also included, is supplies which were \$59,678 for the year, with a larger increase of \$5,090 or 9.3% over fiscal year 2022.
-Housekeeping and janitorial supplies contributed \$24,277 of the total.
+In total, utility expense decreased by 10.2% with electricity decreasing 15.5% from fiscal year 2023.
+Depreciation and amortization increased by \$6,909 or 4.5% over fiscal year 2023 due to a full year of additional depreciation on the fire suppression system added in fiscal year 2023, offset by several items which became fully depreciated at the end of the prior fiscal year.
+The major component of other operating expenses is fees for items such as audit fees, security, facility and management fees and total \$119,644, a small decrease of 4.8% from prior year.
+Also included, is supplies which were \$74,600 for the year, with a larger increase of \$14,922 or 25.0% over fiscal year 2023.
+The majority of supply expense is for housekeeping and janitorial supplies.

-Nonoperating Items: The only nonoperating item is interest income earned on bank accounts, which for fiscal year 2023 was \$2,412.
+Nonoperating Items: The only nonoperating item is interest income earned on bank accounts, which for fiscal year 2024 was \$4,549.